jrowellfx/renumSeq/README.md

-`renumseq` is a Unix/Linux command-line-utility for renumbering image-sequences which are most typically used in CG post-production.
+`renumseq` is a Unix/Linux command-line-utility for renumbering image-sequences which are most typically used in VFX post-production or CG animation production.

 `renumseq` allows you to renumber sequences with an offset or give them a new `start` frame.
 It also allows you adjust the padding of the frame numbers.